Name: Madi Sundlof

 If it differs, what are you doing now and how did you get there?

 I am currently working at MEP Associates- a Mechanical, Electrical, and Plumbing design firm, as a Business Development Coordinator.
-The comapny focuses on sustainable and creative engineering solutions to reduce, re-use, and re-purpose energy within a variety of buildings.
+The company focuses on sustainable and creative engineering solutions to reduce, re-use, and re-purpose energy within a variety of buildings.
 My role is to promote our efforts to the community, research upcoming work that suits the company's strengths, prepare proposals and language highlighting our environmental skill set, and create materials/graphics that display the sustainable solutions.
 This position grew from relationships within the USGBC and the green community in the Twin Cities.

 What advice, if any, do you have for current CSB/SJU students on being successful on campus and in life after college?